SniperPickAxe/FVT-fabric-modified/README.md

 When riding a mount that has health your hunger bar will be still visible instead of the vanilla behavior which hides it completely.

+### Horse Info

+Horses, donkeys and mules have a "Stats" button which shows it's health, speed and jump height on hover.

 ### Container Buttons

 Chests, barrels and shulkerboxes have three buttons that let you deposit all into the container, yoink all from the container or yeet it all out on the ground.